VadymY/HTTP-servers/README.md

     Next, I do the standard server socket initialization and also set the address and port the server is running on to reusable mode so that when the server is shut down,

-    the new server can run on the same handle.
+    the new server can run on the same descriptor.

     The server supports GET, POST, DELETE requests.
 Different processing and response logic is implemented for different options (main and bonus).